 If you’re looking for advice on how to turn a failing business around, check out: HOW TO TURN A FAILING HANDMADE BUSINESS AROUND…IN 5 STEPS.

-Today, I can confidently say I run a successful business through the Made Urban Blog.
-But if I said that a couple years ago, I would have been lying.
+Today, I can confidently say I run a successful business called Made Urban.
+But if I said that a couple of years ago, I would have been lying.
 I wasn’t confident about how my business was progressing and would pray people wouldn’t ask me what I did or how Made Urban was going.

 We spent years and thousands of dollars trying to get the website to where we thought it should be but were constantly struggling to get traffic, no matter who we hired or asked for help.